-Our Corporate Plan runs for 4 years; during 2018-19 we were in the 2015-19 plan.
-The new Corporate Plan 2019-23 has been approved by Council and runs from 1 April 2019.
+Our Corporate Plan runs for 4 years; currently we are in the 2019-23 plan.
 Delivery of the plan is monitored through a performance framework and annually the delivery of the plan is refreshed to ensure it is relevant to the current political and economic climate.
 Each Council service area has a number of team projects which deliver the corporate plan and these are monitored quarterly against the delivery plan to ensure the corporate plan is on track.
 Internally there is a monthly performance board which holds to account all performance indicators, team projects and audit recommendations to ensure delivery of the corporate plan and performance framework.
 Quarterly performance is reported to our member scrutiny panel and subsequently to cabinet as part of the constitutional governance.